 Not only does Helix Core scale to meet your need, but it is also easy to set up on the Azure cloud.
 The Enhanced Studio Pack template uses our best practice Server Deployment Package (SDP) to set up your Perforce environment.
 This includes licenses for 5 free users and up to 20 workspaces.

 Find out how one customer accelerated their game development and simplified workflows with Helix Core + Azure.

 Whatever deployment method you use, Helix Core seamlessly integrates with developer/designer tools to maximize efficiency.
 Automate and enforce workflows and builds with Perforce Streams — the branching mechanism in Helix Core.
 And Helix Core supports 10s of thousands of users.
 10s of millions of daily transactions, 100s of terabytes of data.
 And 10,000+ concurrent commits.

 There’s also a lot to consider when looking to the cloud.
 How many servers do you need?
 What are your storage options?
 Then you need to figure out instance types, services, and so much more.
 This is just the start.

 Get Started With Azure + Perforce Helix Core (Free)

-Perforce Enhanced Studio Packs — now available on Microsoft Azure — contain all the tools you need to do world-class development in a single, pre-configured environment.
+The Perforce Enhanced Studio Pack — now available on Microsoft Azure — contains all the tools you need to do world-class development in a single, pre-configured environment.

 In a few clicks, you can deploy everything you need with the infrastructure required to support large projects, big files, and all your team members.
 No expertise required.